Benign breast lumps

 • fibroadenomas

-Breast cancer is rare during pregnancy.
-But if a breast lump is cancer, it can grow very quickly.
+Breast cancer during pregnancy is rare.
+But if a breast lump is cancer, it can grow quickly.
 So, if you do notice a breast lump when you’re pregnant or breastfeeding, get it checked by a doctor as soon as you can.

 For more information, see our section: Types of benign breast lump.

-For more information, see our section: Causes of benign breast lumps.
+For more information, see our section: Symptoms of benign breast lump.

 It depends on what type of breast lump you have – some can be painful.
-For example, sclerosing adenosis is usually a small, firm, and painful lump.
+Cysts and fibroadenomas can sometimes be painful, but usually they’re not tender.
 Gynaecomastia is a breast lump that men can get; it can sometimes be tender and sore.

 For more information, see our section: Types of benign breast lump.

 If you have a lump, it’s always best to go and see your GP so they can examine you.
-You may need some tests to check whether you have a non-cancerous (benign) lump or if it might be cancer.
-Tests may include a mammogram (X-ray of your breast) or a fine needle aspiration, but there are also other tests.
+If there is a definite lump in your breast, you’ll need some tests to check if you have a non-cancerous (benign) lump, or if it might be cancer.

-For more information, see our section: Diagnosis of benign breast lumps.
+For more information, see our sections: Symptoms of benign breast lumps, and Diagnosis of benign breast lumps.

 More on this topic